Philipp-Sc/cosmos-rust-bot/README.md

 * Rust is a great programming language.
 * Keep It Simple, Stupid.
-* Async/Paralellism
+* Power to the people.
+* Reducing transaction fees to a minimum.
 * Easy to use.
 One executable.

-* Extending, building on top of <a href="https://github.com/unl1k3ly/AnchorHODL">AnchorHODL</a>, adding new strategies.
-* Reducing transaction fees to a minimum.
-* As a failsafe against Anchor/Mirror webapp issues.

 ## What